 Is Amalgam Removal Difficult?

-Essentially what is involved is the use of a barrier sheet over your mouth to prevent the ingestion, swallowing and inhalation of amalgam fragments, amalgam dust and mercury vapour.
-The barrier sheet or rubber dam covers your mouth but not your nose and you can easily breath and swallow normally during the process.
+Essentially what is involved in the use of a barrier sheet over your mouth to prevent the ingestion, swallowing and inhalation of amalgam fragments, amalgam dust and mercury vapour.
+The barrier sheet or rubber dam covers your mouth but not your nose and you can easily breathe and swallow normally during the process.

 We also use a ducting/vacuuming filter to draw away the mercury vapour to ensure no one in the treatment room is inhaling this potential highly toxic substance.
 (Read more about the safety protocol here).

-At Evolve Dental Healing amalgam removal is only ever carried out after an extensive consultation and dental examination involving a full mouth check up, dental x-rays where indicated, assessment of your dental health and your overall health and health history.
+At Evolve Dental Healing amalgam removal is only ever carried out after extensive consultation and dental examination involving a full mouth check-up, dental x-rays where indicated, assessment of your dental health and your overall health and health history.

 It is important that anyone undergoing dental amalgam removal supports themselves with a nutrient dense diet and specific supplements before, during and for a period after their amalgams have been replaced.
 This is essential to assist the body to cope with the mercury detoxification process and maximise the benefits of treatment.

-For many patients we liaise with you health care practitioner so as best to support you through the process and can also recommend highly qualified practitioners to assist your mercury detoxification and chelation (heavy metal removal).
+For many patients, we liaise with your health care practitioner so as for best to support you through the process and can also recommend highly qualified practitioners to assist your mercury detoxification and chelation (heavy metal removal).

 Is amalgam removal difficult?
 No.

-Is amalgam removal important if your care about your health?
+Is amalgam removal important if you care about your health?
 I think so.